 Equality is often a threat to someone’s power, and conservatives’ fears are not baseless.
 In the last seven elections, from 1992 to 2016, the Democrats won the popular vote six times.
 They only won the White House four times, of course, because the Electoral College handed the presidency to George W. Bush in 2000 and Donald Trump in 2016.
 So conservatives are worried that if the Electoral College vanishes and each citizen has a vote of equal power, their days are numbered.
 Better to preserve an anti-democratic system than benefits you than reform your platform and policies to change people’s minds and strengthen your support.

 However, Republicans are still capable of running competitive elections.
-They only lost the popular vote to Al Gore by half a million votes, they beat John Kerry by 3 million votes, and will lose to Hillary Clinton by only 1-2 million votes.
+They only lost the popular vote to Al Gore by half a million votes, they beat John Kerry by 3 million votes, and lost to Hillary Clinton by just 2.8 million votes.
 Plus, conservatives are still the largest ideological group in the U.S. (37% of citizens, versus 35% being moderates and 24% being liberals).
 There is every reason to think Republicans can remain competitive if they modify their views to attract more moderates.

 So while all this is a blatant scramble to not be consigned to the dustbin of history because the nation is becoming too diverse and liberal, it should be noted that insisting cities will have too much power and that small towns will be voiceless makes little sense.
 Under a popular vote, each person’s vote is of equal weight and importance, regardless and independent of where you live.
 63% of Americans live in cities (the percentage is higher in statistics that include towns with populations of a few hundred or few thousand people), so it is true that most voters will be living and voting in cities, but it cannot be said the small town voter has a weaker voice than the city dweller.
 Their votes have identical sway over who will be president (the same cannot be said of all voters under the Electoral College).